Akua: Origin and meaning

 In the Akan culture, day names are known to be derived from deities.
-Akua originated from Wukuada and from the Lord of Life’s Sky (heavenly) Host Day deity for Wednesday.
-Females born on Wednesday are champions of the cause of others but can be mean-spirited and tenacious (obrisii, "dark hearted").
+Akua originated from Wukuada and from the Lord of Life's Sky (heavenly) Host Day deity for Wednesday.
+Females born on Wednesday are champions of the cause of others.
 The name is also associated with a spider (Ananse).

 Female variant

 Day names in Ghana have varying spellings.
 This is so because of the various Akan subgroups.
 Each Akan subgroup has a similar or different spelling for the day name to other Akan subgroups.
-Akua is spelt Akua by the Akuapem and Ashanti subgroups while the Fante subgroup spell it as Ekua or Kuukua.
+Akua is spelt Akua by the Akuapem, Akyem, Bono and Ashanti subgroups while the Fante subgroup spell it as Ekua or Kuukua.

 Male version

 In the Akan culture and other local cultures in Ghana, day names come in pairs for males and females.
 The variant of the name used for a male child born on Wednesday is Kwaku.